sandialabs/pv-atlas/website/source/chapter/cell-eqe-influence.rst

 ----------
 EQE curves for each cell within each of 11 PV modules were measured by the Cell Measurement and Performance group at the National Renewable Energy Laboratory.
-These data are in conjunction with simulated meteorological data, including spectral irradiance, spanning the contiguous United States at a resolution of around 2° longitude/latitude (around 20km) thus covering around 21,000 individual locations.
+These data are in conjunction with one year of simulated 30-minute meteorological data, including spectral irradiance, spanning the contiguous United States at a resolution of around 0.2° longitude/latitude (around 20km) thus covering around 21,000 individual locations.

-The PV devices studied cover a range of technologies, including monocrystalline silicon (monoSi) and polycrystalline silicon (polySi), and a range of cell architectures including Al-BSF (Aluminium Back Surface Field), IBC (Interdigitated Back Contact), PERC (Passivated Emitter and Rear Contact), PERT (Passivated Emitter Rear Totally Diffused), and HIT (Heterojunction with Intrinsic Thin Layer).
-IEC characterisation data as well as STC and field performance reports of the modules can be found in XXXX.
+The PV devices studied cover a range of technologies, including monocrystalline silicon (monoSi) and polycrystalline silicon (polySi), and a range of cell architectures including Al-BSF (Aluminium Back Surface Field), IBC (Interdigitated Back Contact), PERC (Passivated Emitter and Rear Contact), PERT (Passivated Emitter Rear Totally Diffused), and SHJ (Silicon heterojunction).
+IEC 61853-1 characterisation data as well as STC and field performance reports of the modules can be found in XXXX.
 XX refer to data section or add references directly here?
 XX